Errorcrafter/Errorcrafter/README.md

 ## [pyrocord](https://github.com/Errorcrafter/PyroCord)
 personal powercord theme. updated sporadically
 ## [bakdooro](https://github.com/Bakdooro)
-le funne backdoor plugin. for eductaional purposes only or for bakdooroing retarded 2yo pay2pixel clones
+le funne backdoor plugin. for eductaional purposes only or for bakdooroing retarded 2yo pay2pixel clones. would not recommend using since it is more broken than my relationship with my parents

 [UPDATE THIS]